BirdeeHub/tomlua/README.md

     -- unless they were enclosed in "" or ''
     int_keys = false,
-    -- causes dates to be parsed into a userdata type -- you may index, iterate with pairs or ipairs, or use tostring on them -- encode will write them correctly as well fancy_dates = false,
+    -- causes dates to be parsed into a userdata type -- encode will write them correctly as well fancy_dates = false,
 })